datacarpentry/cloud-genomics/_episodes/05-which-cloud.md

 with small amounts of data, until I know how the program behaves.
 Then I port the pipeline to my university HPCC for running the full dataset.

-## Exercise
+> ## Discussion
+>

-In small groups or on your own, plot out your next bioinformatics project.
-With guidance from your instructors and the above references, try to determine not only what types of resources you'll need, but what platform will best suit your project.
+> In small groups or on your own, plot out your next bioinformatics project.
+With guidance
+> from your instructors and the above references, try to determine not only what types of
+> resources you'll need, but what platform will best suit your project.
+>

-Some things to consider:
+> Some things to consider:
+>

-- How much data do you have?
+> - How much data do you have?
-- What computational steps will it need?
+> - What computational steps will it need?
-  - What is the *largest* computational step?
+>   - What is the *largest* computational step?
-  - Can any steps be done in parallel?
+>   - Can any steps be done in parallel?
-- What is your timeframe?
+> - What is your timeframe?
-- Who will be doing most of the computational work?
+> - Who will be doing most of the computational work?
-  - What computational skills do they have?
+>   - What computational skills do they have?
-  - Do you need to share the data across many labs?
+>   - Do you need to share the data across many labs?
-- How many times will you need to run this pipeline?
+> - How many times will you need to run this pipeline?
+{: .challenge}

 ### Other Resources:

-Learn more about cloud computing in bioinformatics<br>
+Learn more about cloud computing in bioinformatics:

 Fusaro VA, Patil P, Gafni E, Wall DP, Tonellato PJ (2011) **Biomedical Cloud Computing With Amazon Web Services**.
-PLoS Comput Biol 7(8): e1002147. doi: 10.1371/journal.pcbi.1002147
+PLoS Comput Biol 7(8): e1002147. doi: [10.1371/journal.pcbi.1002147](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002147)